S-Stephen/angular-edpcmentoring/projects/campl-ngx/README.md

 Within the root directory of your Angular application:

-(if you have not created one already:)
+(if you have not created one already)

 ```
 ng new my-new-app